 Since you are logged into the subsite you wish to move to another hosting, go to the left side menu and select Tools > Export.

-From the Export screen, select ‘All Content’ radio button.
+From the Export screen, select the ‘All Content’ radio button.
 This will create an XML file that will contain all the subsite data required to move it to the new installation.
 Once done, click the ‘Download Export File‘ button, and the XML file will be downloaded to the local system.

 Step 3: Export Website Theme and Plugins